 Causes of Cracked Teeth

 While tiny cracks are common and usually don’t cause problems, cracks that extend into the dentin or inner tooth can cause painful chewing.
-It’s movement of the fluid in the dentin’s microtubules that causes the pain.
+The movement of the fluid in the dentin’s microtubules causes pain.
 Cracked teeth can result from:

 - Natural wear and tear

 - Loss of tooth structure due to a large amount of decay

 - Chewing on complex objects — such as nuts, hard candy, ice, or foreign objects

 - Teeth grinding

 - Uneven chewing pressure from a poor bite or loss of another tooth

 - Loss of a large amount of tooth structure due to previous dental work